lyz-code/blue-book/docs/chezmoi.md

 author: Lyz
 ---

+Note: Think of using [nix](nix.md) instead.
+I haven't tried it yet but it looks nice

 [Chezmoi](https://www.chezmoi.io/) stores the desired state of your dotfiles in the directory `~/.local/share/chezmoi`.
 When you run `chezmoi apply`, `chezmoi` calculates the desired contents for each of your dotfiles and then makes the